Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 Before they were were dropped off at Black Robe Portage, we shared the boat with a family that was taking their first canoe trip.
-Mom was *way* out of her comfort zone but was being brave&mdash;the ride to Zups was her first time in a boat, and she had taken her first swim lessons.
-Dad had been on fishing trips before but had been one of the guys, not the guide.
+Mom was *way* out of her comfort zone but was being brave&mdash;her first time in a boat was her trip to Zups, yesterday.
+She took her first swim lessons to prepare for this trip.
+Dad had been on fishing trips before but had not led one.
 The daughter, who I guessed to be about 10, was all in on whatever dad was doing.
 Grandma and grandpa seemed bemused.
 Mom's brother seemed to think he would be lounging on a beach.
 Their tent was huge and was meant for car camping&mdash;it even included a porch.
 It's case had little wheels that might've been appropriate for a paved campground but not for even the best of portages.
 As I understood them, their plan was to put six people in one large canoe and to tow a solo canoe, which would hold their gear.
 I wish them well.

-Royce used trekking poles on the portages, which he said helped.
+This year, Royce is trying using trekking poles on the portages.
+So far, he feels they help.

-Saw a few groups on portages.
+Saw a few groups on the portages.

 The paddle through Bottle Lake and Iron Lake was easy and fast.

 ![Royce at Crooked Lake side of Curtain Falls 2025-08-06 12:09](./attachments/202508061209-002.jpeg "Royce at Crooked Lake side of Curtain Falls 2025-08-06 12:09")

 The Curtain Falls portage took something out of both of us.
-On Crooked, the wind started to build, so I took us deep into Sunday Bay for protection from the SSW wind.
+On Crooked, the wind started to build, so to protect us from the SSW wind, I took us deep into Sunday Bay.
 The wind kept building, but the gusts were my biggest concern.
 We both got so tired we pulled up next to shore to take a break.
 Since we have a BWCA permit, we decided to not fight the wind and to camp on the US side.

-We leapfrogged a group of seven that were traveling in aluminum canoes.
+We leapfrogged a group of seven young people that are using aluminum canoes.
 (We later learned they are scouts.)
-Because of the differences between canoes and our better technique, we moved much faster on the water than they did.
-But even the woman that needed help getting her pack on moved faster on the trail than I.
+Because of the MN2 is a fast boat and our better technique, we moved much faster on the water than they did.

 The wind made is somewhat difficult to set up the tent, but with that done, we have &ldquo;cocktail a few minutes&rdquo;&mdash;El Jimador with lime and salt,